top of page

 Gallery | Art Advisors & Art Consultant

-Art advisors and art consultants have played a key part for generations in helping private collectors, interior designers and property developers source the best pieces for their project.
-Art advisors often play a key role in acquiring art to expand a private collection, negotiating on their client's behalf.
-Art consultants, on the other hand, can understand the complex needs of interior designers and architects sourcing the best art for their needs.
-Here we will discuss our perspective on the differences and overlap between these two seemingly interchangeable professions.
+Art advisors and art consultants have played a key part for generations in helping both private collectors, interior designers and property developers source the best pieces for their project.
+Art advisors often play an important role in acquiring art to expand a private art collection or negotiating on their client's behalf.
+They often have specialist knowledge of the art market and work closely with private clients and art dealers to acquire exceptional art.

 What is an art advisor?